palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![unzipped gui on windows](../assets/images/gui_windows_unzipped.PNG)

-Please place the OpenBCIHub in your Program Files directory such that the structure looks like:
+Please place the OpenBCIHub in the GUI `/data/` directory.
+Example:
-"\Program Files\OpenBCIHub\OpenBCIHub.exe"
+"\Processing\OpenBCI_GUI\data\OpenBCIHub\OpenBCIHub.exe"

+REPLACE THIS SCREENSHOT
 ![drag and drop](../assets/images/gui_windows_drag_and_drop_hub.png)

 Enter the new OpenBCIHub folder and right click on the executable -> properties -> compatibility -> tick "Run this program as an administrator".